How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 Both of these choices also come with options to assist you in the publishing process when the time comes!

 These are free programs that scan your work and edit for things like grammar, syntax, and even readability.
 If you want to learn how to write a novel, these programs can help you.
+They are especially helpful when crafting that first novel when everything is a little overwhelming.

 Here’s a PDF you can use that we specifically made for you.
 You can download the entire 5-page PDF on “The Complete Guide to Writing a Novel” right here.